Entries by

 How can I help autistic pupils develop more independence in learning tasks?

-By Sarah One of the most common issues we come across when going into schools is children struggling to work without constant prompting.
-This can be for a variety of reasons including (but not exclusively) fear of failure, difficulty getting started (the dreaded blank page problem!), distractions in the environment around them, trouble understanding the […]
+By Sarah Loveridge One of the most common issues we come across when going into schools is children struggling to work without constant prompting.
+This can be for a variety of reasons including (but not exclusively) fear of failure, difficulty getting started (the dreaded blank page problem!), distractions in the environment around them, trouble […]